RIAPS/riaps-integration/riaps-bbbruntime/README.md

 2) Copy the image to the BBB SD Card using a host machine and an SD Card reader.
 A good open source tool for transferring the image to a SD Card is https://etcher.io/.

 3) Put the SD Card into the BBB and boot it up.

+>Note:  newer BBBs should be set to boot to the SD card automatically, when present.

 4) Log into the "riaps" account on the BBB.